-ALPCO Recycling is a recycling company operating in Upstate New York.
-They have become the leader in Upstate New York in the areas of residential, commercial, and industrial recycling.
 Because of the variety of their services, ALPCO Recycling uses multiple databases to track everything that needs to get done.
 Donna Figel, the IT, Safety and Compliance Director, was asked to tame the chaos and bring order into the system they were using.

 Before they started using Trello, ALPCO Recycling used an ad-hoc system to track all the work that goes into managing recycling pickup and disposal.
 Since the company relies on a third party for everything that requires a truck, keeping communication and visibility going between the dispatcher, the drivers, and ALPCO Recycling’s in-house team was a challenge.

-When Donna first started looking into improving this system, she didn’t like what she found: “We had this meeting where everyone said what they were doing, and the owner looked at me and said ‘you see the problem?’
+“We had this meeting where everyone said what they were doing, and the owner looked at me and said ‘you see the problem?’
 It was a lot of using spreadsheets, phone calls, emails, and text messages.”

-So Donna started looking into Trello.
+Donna started looking into Trello.
 Being able to build boards to house all the information that previously existed in spreadsheets, emails, and text messages was key in providing the dispatcher a bird’s eye view of all the jobs going on while being able to drill down into specific jobs if needed.

 Trello wasn’t solving all of ALPCO Recycling’s problems.
 Namely, because so many departments needed to work in tandem, many sets of eyes needed the same information.
 But keeping all the information on one board wasn’t feasible, since anyone looking for something specific needed to sift through a ton of cards just to find the piece they needed.
-Beyond that were security concerns; giving everyone access to every board meant something might get deleted accidentally, or specific information might go somewhere it wasn’t meant to.

 And as soon as that information was split up on several boards, it made keeping visibility on all the jobs more difficult.
 After all, a specific card might have to go from one board to the other and back.
-But as Donna puts it, “I needed the ability for the dispatcher to have a dashboard where she could see everything.”
-So while splitting cards among multiple boards might have made sense for each department, it didn’t make sense for the dispatcher.
-ALPCO Recycling needed a way to limit the information each department saw on their individual boards while still giving their dispatcher full visibility of all jobs and their status.

-The Trello master board
+The solution: Automating everything with a Trello master board

 The concept is simple; start by giving each department their own Trello board.
 For example, ALPCO Recycling’s accounting department needed to see cards when accounts needed to get billed or paid, but they didn’t necessarily need to be aware of them before that.
-Likewise, a department responsible for specific jobs didn’t need to see the cards other departments were responsible for.
-Donna was able to set this up with Trello.

 But sometimes the cards needed to go from one board to another as a specific job changed hands.
 And on top of that, there’s another piece of the master board that Trello couldn’t handle out-of-the-box: the dispatcher’s board.